funterhuber/funterhuber/README.md

 ## Hi there 👋

+My name is Ferdinand and I'm an ETH statistics student with previous training on Management & Mech.
+Engineering from TUM.

+ 🌱 I’m currently gathering experience in data science projects in healthcare and robotics.

+ 🔭 I’m looking to dive into geometric deep learning and graph/network optimization.

+ 🌍 Fun fact: I traveled 54 countries.

 <!--
 **funterhuber/funterhuber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.